-With the meeting of industry body PHDCCI, H-RERA chairman KK Khandelwal said to real estate developers to fulfil promises made to home consumers in their brochures to get away stringent provisions of actual estate regulation RERA that came into effect from might also last 12 months.
+With the meeting of industry body PHDCCI, H-RERA chairman KK Khandelwal said to real estate property developers to fulfil promises made to home consumers in their brochures to get away stringent provisions of actual estate regulation RERA that came into effect from might also last 12 months.

 He assured that it will not take coercive measures towards actual property builders and builders if they keep their commitments.